All You Need to Know About Machu Picchu Tours

 Machu Picchu Tickets and Permits

-The easiest and safest way to secure Machu Picchu permits is through an authorized tour operator who will buy the entrance ticket for you.
+Option 3.
+Book your ticket with a tour operator.
+The easiest and safest way to secure Machu Picchu permits is through an authorized tour operator.
+They will purchase the entrance ticket for you.
 You just need to send a copy of your passport and the date of the visit.
-Remember that once purchased, these entrance tickets cannot be changed or transferred to another person.
-Of course, we include the Machu Picchu entrance ticket on all of our Machu Picchu tours!
+Remember that once purchased, these entrance tickets will not be refunded.
+They cannot be changed or transferred to another person.
+Of course, we include the Machu Picchu entrance ticket on all of our tours to the Inca city.

 Tips on Physical Preparation For Your Machu Picchu Tour